|

 new members into the club last year:

+Fellowship and spoke briefly on the importance of fellowship in Rotary.
 Operations Director CLARI NOLET's report will be given at a later date.
 She could not be at the meeting today.

 Whew, what a momentous first meeting for all!
 Mindful of PP BOO BUE’s admonition